The Enschede Marathon, 1977. Many Scots here: Willie Day, Jim Dingwall, Sandy Keith, Colin Youngson …

 3000m: 8:45.0 1971; 10000m: 31:05.0 1971

 Sam Downie was a very good athlete indeed who just exploded on the distance running scene in 1970/71, ran very well indeed and then, just as suddenly disappeared.
-THat he had talent, there is no doubt. eg in the 1972 national he was 14th ahead of (in order) A Wight, P Maclagan, A Faulds, N Morrison, C Youngson, W Day, M Patterson, J Dingwall …; the following year he was 18th, just behind Dingwall and just in front of team mate Willie Day.
+That he had talent, there is no doubt. eg in the 1972 national he was 14th ahead of (in order) A Wight, P Maclagan, A Faulds, N Morrison, C Youngson, W Day, M Patterson, J Dingwall …; the following year he was 18th, just behind Dingwall and just in front of team mate Willie Day.
 And that was it.
+In the East District XC, he won the Junior title in 1971 and the Senior title in 1972.

 Charles Doyle (Greenock Wellpark Harriers)